graves/awful_aj/README.md

 ## 📜 License

 MIT.
-Do whatever you want, just don’t blame us when your AI remembers your browser history.
+Do whatever you want, just don't blame us when your AI remembers your browser history.

 ---

 💡 Awful Jade: bad name, good brain.

 ---